angelol/rmd/README.md

 rm -rf music /
 ```

-Now `/` is also an argument, and you are recursively deleting the root filesystem. `rmd` exists to _not_ let you do that kind of thing.
+Now `/` is also an argument, and you are recursively deleting the root filesystem. `srmd` exists to _not_ let you do that kind of thing.

 ## Safety guarantees

-`rmd` intentionally has a very small, strict behavior surface:
+`srmd` intentionally has a very small, strict behavior surface:

 - Only **direct subdirectories** of the current working directory can be deleted.
 - It **never** traverses to the parent directory and will not delete the current directory itself.